azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

   "tenant": "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"        << This is your _BATCH_TENANT_ID>> }
 ```

-You can also get some of theses values if necessary from other commands such as:
+You can also pull some of theses values if necessary from other commands such as:
 ```
 $ az ad app list --display-name mkbatchappwe --output json
 $ az ad sp list --display-name mkbatchappwe --output json
 $ az account show --output json
 $ az batch account show --name mkbatchwe --resource-group mkbatchwegrp --output json
 ```
 If you did not record the password for the Service Principal, you will need to go to the portal and generate another one, or recreate the sp from the command line again.

 Get the Azure Batch Account Key:
 ```
 $ az batch account keys list --name mkbatchwe --resource-group mkbatchwegrp --output json {